 The Centre offers three user options.
-Full-Time children attend five days a week.
-Part-Time children attend at least three days a week.
+Full-Time children attend five days a week, every week.
+Part-Time children attend three OR four days a week.
 Call-In users call on the day that care is needed and will be accepted if there is available space in the program with the existing staffing arrangement.
-Call-In Users do not need to commit to a schedule or a minimum amount of days in care.
-However, they cannot book in advance and for that reason, the Centre cannot guarantee services.

-Written user policies are available for review to assist you with identifying the user option you qualify for.
-If there is a change to your childcare needs, you will be able to change your user option by giving the Centre a one-month notice.
-We allow two user option changes per year, per child.
+Written user policies are available to assist you with identifying the user option you qualify for.
+If there is a change to your child care needs, a change of user status can be made by notifying the Centre on your schedule.
+Notice must be provided by the schedule deadline.
+Families cannot change their user option from month-to-month.
+Repeated changes will prompt a change to Call-In status.